acct252000/frontend-nanodegree-mobile-portfolio/README.md

 +      pizzaContainers[i].style.width = newwidth;
 ```

+### Steps to Check Workflow Optimization

+1. Ensure node package manager is installed on your machine.
+If not installed, see website [here](https://nodejs.org)

+2. If gulp is not installed globally on your machine, run the command  `npm install -g gulp`.
+You may want to preface this with `sudo` on Mac, password may be required.

+3. In terminal, navigate to the gulp folder in the local version of the repository.

+4. Type `npm install` to install all of the dependencies.

+5. Perform the workflow tasks in the following order by entering these commands in terminal

+    1.  `gulp resizeImage`
+    2.  `gulp minImages`
+    3.  `gulp minifyHTML`

+6. Resulting files are in the dist folder.

 ### Known Issues
 index-nonmin.html was added; index was not changed to index.min due to specification of index.html in Project Rubric.
-Many steps in how to run successfully of course copied from README in original project [here](https://github.com/udacity/frontend-nanodegree-mobile-portfolio)
+Many steps in how to run successfully of course copied from README in original project [here.](https://github.com/udacity/frontend-nanodegree-mobile-portfolio)

+Workflow management was added after original project; files in dist are not exact matches to those used in project.